Philip Vian

-Much of Vian's World War II service was in the Mediterranean, where he commanded a cruiser squadron, defended several critical convoys and led naval support at the Allied invasions of Sicily and Italy.
+Much of Vian's Second World War service was in the Mediterranean, where he commanded a cruiser squadron, defended several critical convoys and led naval support at the Allied invasions of Sicily and Italy.
 His wartime service was completed in command of the air component of the British Pacific Fleet, with successful actions against the Japanese in Sumatra and the western Pacific.
 Post-war, Vian served in the United Kingdom, as a Fifth Sea Lord and as Commander-in-Chief, Home Fleet.
-He retired in 1952 with the rank of Admiral of the Fleet, took up commercial directorships and died at home, in 1968.
+He retired in 1952 with the rank of Admiral of the Fleet, took up commercial directorships, and died at home in 1968.

 Early life

 Born the son of Alsager Richard Vian and Ada Frances Vian (née Renault), Vian joined the Royal Navy as an officer cadet in May 1907 and was educated at the Royal Naval Colleges at Osborne and Dartmouth.
 On passing out from Dartmouth in 1911, Vian and his term sailed for the West Indies on the training cruiser HMS Cornwall but the cruise was ended by grounding on an uncharted reef off Nova Scotia.
 He became a midshipman on the pre-dreadnought battleship HMS Lord Nelson, which was serving with the Home Fleet, on 15 January 1912.